 Reluctantly leaving the statue, Rachel took to the air.
 Enough sightseeing, she wanted her new life to begin.
 Zooming back to school, she went in search of the other flying children she had seen from her window.

 She spotted them flying along the gravel path between the dorms.
 There were three of them—blond girls about her age.
 They rode travel brooms.
 Their brightly-colored, sporty, metal flyers had handlebars, seats, and foot rests like a bicycle.
 Toward the back end of the flying device, the main shaft swept upward a hand’s span, ending in an elegant metal fan consisting of three large blades that stuck out behind the device like a horizontal peacock tail.
 Travelers were practical and sturdy but not as maneuverable as Vroomie.

 The first girl had striking green eyes and her straw-colored hair was pulled back by a gold-flecked headband.
 Her face was narrow with a spattering of freckles.
 The second girl was quite pretty, though she wore lipstick and dark eyeliner, which Rachel did not think looked attractive on someone so young.
 She had an intelligent look to her face.
-The third girl was plainer and heavier than the other two, but her clothes were of excellent quality, with mother-of-pearl buttons on her white shirt and sapphires in her ears.
+The third girl was plainer and heavier than the other two, but her clothes were of excellent quality, with pearl buttons on her white shirt and sapphires in her ears.